ys/bonjour/content/bookmarks/2021-12-13-22-45-eucalypt-house-by-not-all-architecture-project-feature-the-local-project.md

 categories:
 - article
 headImage: https://d31dpzy4bseog7.cloudfront.net/media/2021/12/01144812/Eucalypt-House-by-Not-All-Architecture-Project-Feature-The-Local-Project-Image-16-683x1024.jpg
-title: Eucalypt House by Not All Architecture - Project Feature - The Local Project
+title: Eucalypt House by Not All Architecture - Project Feature
 description: Eucalypt House sees Not All Architecture carefully craft a series of interlocking spaces embedded with cross-functionality and refined through a considered rigour.